ChickenTenders2/FoodLink/README.md

 - (NOTE: This mode is experimental and may not always be accurate.
 You can modify the fields before adding the item in case of error.
 May need to adjust the angle of the item you are holding to gain more accurate results.)

+Text Search:
+- Click 'Add Missing Item' to open 'Add Personal Items'.
+- Alternatively enter a search term in the search field and click on 'Search'.
+- Select an item from the list of results.
+- Verify that the quantity is correct and click 'Add Item' to add it to your inventory.

 ### 7. Report